-A direct stock purchase plan (DSPP) is a plan that allows investors to purchase stock in a company without a broker.
-There are no brokerage fees and discounts may be available for larger purchases.
+A direct stock purchase plan (DSPP) is a plan that allows investors to purchase stock in a company without a broker and get it directly from the company instead.

 More specifically, if someone wants to buy stocks in this way, they typically open an account and make deposits into it.
 Usually, these deposits are automatically made monthly through an ACH funds transfer from the investor’s bank account.
 In some cases you can write checks as well.

 What to Consider Before Buying DSPPs